 The French inventor and photographer Joseph Nicéphore Niépce used used paper coated with silver chloride to create the first negative, but it wasn't permanent; as soon as the paper was exposed to light, the coating would darken all over.

 Niépce suddenly dies, leaving his notes to Daguerre.
 More interested in silver-based processes, Daguerre started to experiment with photographing images directly onto mirror-like silver surfaces.
 The silver plates were exposed to iodine fumes, which reacted to form a coating of silver iodide.
+See Who invented the camera, and when?

 The very first Daguerrotype photo featuring people was taken by Louis Daguerre.
 It's known as the Boulevard du Temple and, despite the fact that the street would have had carts on it, it looks empty as the exposure lasted several minutes, leaving no trace of moving vehicles.